-These crab cakes are the perfect addition to your holiday entertaining menu—whether you’re serving them as an appetizer or a main course.
-I love using fresh Florida stone crabs or Maryland lump or claw meat for that sweet, delicate flavor.
-To top it off, I’ve paired them with a rich, creamy cocktail sauce that complements every bite.
+These crab cakes are a solid choice for holiday entertaining.
+Serve them as an appetizer or make them the main dish.
+I like using fresh Florida stone crab or Maryland lump or claw meat for that sweet, clean flavor.
+They're finished with a creamy cocktail sauce that pairs well with every bite.

 Jump to: